 A bone density test is a good indicator of bone health and the probability that a woman will be affected by osteoporosis.

 This test may be performed for individuals with a family history or previous medical history of osteoporosis, but is not usually carried out as a routine test.

 Women should be encouraged to perform self-checks of their breast to monitor for any changes or the development of lumps in the area.
 If they notice any changes, they should seek further medical advice to investigate the cause.

-As the risk of breast cancer increases with age, regular screening for breast cancer with a mammogram is recommended for all women over the age of 50.
+risk of breast cancer increases with age, regular screening for breast cancer with a mammogram is recommended for all women over the age of 50.

 This should be done at least every two years and more often for women with a family history of the condition.